chosenobih/chosenobih.github.io/_posts/2024-11-09-Developing_your_academic_website.md

    - Other drives: `/mnt/e`, `/mnt/f`, etc
    - **Steps to navigate to a folder (Windows WSL users only)**
    - Within your VS Code WSL terminal
-   - Type in the command below to change directory to your C drive:
+   - Type in the command below to change directory to your C drive
    - `cd /mnt/c/Users/YourUsername/Documents`
 ---